pyni/handeye_calibration_with_depth_camera/README.md

 # Performance

-Here is the performance, the calibration error is with 1~2mm
+Here is the performance, the calibration error is with 1~2mm using realsense sr300

 ![image1](https://github.com/pyni/handeye_calibration_with_depth_camera/blob/master/figure/Screenshot%20from%202020-07-06%2015-08-03.png)